YurashB/demoWithTests/README.md

 ```

 ### Flyway configuration
-Configire Flyway with your settings in application.yml:
+Configure Flyway with your settings in application.yml:
 ```
   flyway:
     driverClassName: org.postgresql.Driver